electron-userland/electron-builder/docs/Code Signing.md

-OS X and Windows code singing is supported.
+OS X and Windows code signing is supported.
+Windows is dual code-signed (SHA1 & SHA256 hashing algorithms).

 On a development machine set environment variable `CSC_NAME` (and `CSC_INSTALLER_NAME` if you build for Mac App Store) to your identity.